How to pay tax and get tax deductions in Italy

 How to file a tax return as self-employed in Italy

-As a self-employed taxpayer, you’ll have to file the Modello Redditi PF form by the 30th of November of the year following the tax year.
+As a self-employed taxpayer, you’ll have to file the Modello Redditi PF form by the October 15 of the year following the tax year.

 To file your taxes, you’ll need to have both a Codice Fiscale and a VAT number for your company.